-Aside from snakes and spiders, few pest strike fear into the hearts of homeowners like scorpions.
-Their appearance is threatening and their sting brings horror.
+Aside from snakes and spiders, few pests strike fear into the hearts of homeowners, like scorpions in Missouri.
+Their appearance is threatening, and their sting brings horror.
 The only naturally occurring species in Missouri is the Striped Bark Scorpion.
-Pest Control experts concur that this scorpion is the most common and more than likely the one you will come across.
+Pest Control experts concur that this scorpion is the most common and, more than likely, the one you will encounter.

 Adult Striped Bark Scorpions are an arachnid with four sets of legs that average about 2.5 inches in length.
-Identified by the two dark stripes that run down the length of their bodies and the rest of the body is usually tan or light brown.
-Like other scorpions, it has two pincers and a long tail with a needle-like stinger.
+They are identified by the two dark stripes that run down their bodies’ length, and the rest of the body is usually tan or light brown.
+Like other scorpions in Missouri, it has two pincers and a long tail with a needle-like stinger.

-Striped Bark Scorpions do not burrow like most other species of scorpions.
+Striped Bark Scorpions in Missouri do not burrow like most other species of scorpions.
 They prefer to hide under vegetation, rocks, debris, and logs.
 They will also reside inside buildings that humans occupy.
 Experts warn that it’s thought that every home in Missouri has had at least one scorpion inside of it at one time.
-Because they are nocturnal, the air condition gives them a cool place to hide out during the day time.
+Because they are nocturnal, the air conditioner gives them a cool place to hide during the day.

-Striped Bark Scorpions only eat insects.
-This diet consists mostly of centipedes, spiders, and flies.
+Striped Bark Scorpions in Missouri only eat insects.
+This diet consists mainly of centipedes, spiders, and flies.
 They inject their prey with venom after they grasp the insect in their pincers to immobilize them.
-Then the scorpion will cough up digestive fluids to liquefy the insect so the scorpion can suck it up.
+The scorpion will then cough up digestive fluids to liquefy the insect so the scorpion can suck it up.

-By eliminating hiding spots you can reduce the Striped Bark Scorpion population around your home.
+You can reduce the Striped Bark Scorpions in Missouri population around your home by eliminating hiding spots.
+Sealing your home with weather stripping around your doors and windows will help alleviate the scorpion from entering your home.
 Logs, stones, and debris should be cleared away.
-Sealing your home with weather stripping around your doors and windows will help alleviate the scorpion from entering your home.
-At night you can make a sweep of the inside and outside of your home with an UV flashlight because scorpions glow under unltraviolet light.
+At night you can make a sweep of the inside and outside of your home with a UV flashlight because scorpions glow under ultraviolet light.